Don’t Quit! How to Eliminate Teacher Burnout!

 -

-Tools to help you work smarter—and feel better
+Practical tools to help you work smarter—and feel better doing it

 Start small.
 Change your language.